Combat

 Combat situations are all about completing an objective while staying alive.

-Hit Points, Armour Hit Points, and Shield Hit Points are all important to maximise here; it’s how you’ll stay alive longest.
+Hit Points (HP), Armour Hit Points (A-HP), and Energy Hit Points (E-HP) are all important to maximise here; it’s how you’ll stay alive longest.

 There are many ways to reduce the Hit Points of your enemies.
 The most common ways are through foam dart blasters, LARP melee weapons, and throwable damaging items such as grenades.
 Not all of these may work on every enemy you encounter, but they’ll certainly work on most.